mjuric/research.majuric.org/README.md

 hugo server -b http://localhost:1313/ --watch
 ```

-Use `./build.sh` to for final build, commit, and deployment.
+Use `./deploy.sh` to for deployment to research.majuric.org.